sunilprajapati832/DataVisualizationEmployeeAnalysis/README.md

 A comprehensive end-to-end employee analytics project that demonstrates how Python, SQL, and Data Visualization can be combined to extract insights from real-world HR data.
 The project covers CSV-based analysis, MySQL database integration, SQL querying and interactive visual exploration using multiple chart types.

 ## Project Overview
-This project analyzes an employee dataset (2000+ records) containing numerical and categorical attributes such as: Salary, Age, Bonus %, Performance Score, Years of Experience, Job Level, Department, Gender
+This project analyzes an employee dataset (2000+ records) containing numerical and categorical attributes such as: Salary, Age, Bonus %, Performance Score, Years of Experience, Job Level, Department, Gender. <br>
 The goal is to:
 - Perform exploratory data analysis (EDA)
 - Choose the right visualization technique for each data type